Skip to content

 Instead of a simple “Cancel” button, users might have to navigate a complex process involving multiple confirmation steps or even direct customer service interactions.

 A roach motel is a design that makes signing up for a subscription or service easy, but canceling or opting out deliberately difficult.
-Users may find themselves jumping through hoops — contacting support, mailing a cancellation request, navigating a maze of menu options, etc. — just to leave a service.
+Users may find themselves jumping through hoops, since as contacting support, mailing a cancellation request, navigating a maze of menu options, etc. just to leave a service.
 The inconvenience discourages cancellations and prolongs unwanted subscriptions.

 Misdirection